Northrop P-61C Black Widow

 1:48

-Another changes on the P-61C was the wide chord propellers and special "fighter brakes" which allows the P-61C to turn much tighter and avoid overshooting targets.
+Another change to the P-61C was the wide-angle propellers and special "fighter brakes," which enabled the P-61C to fly significantly tighter turns and avoid overshooting targets.

 Write now your personal experience with this article and help others with their purchase decision.